felipelouza/gsa-is/README.md

 **New**: gSAIS+LCP and gSACA-K+LCP extends the algorithms gSAIS and gSACA-K to also compute the LCP-array.

-The algorithms are a varition of the algorithms by Fischer [5] and Louza et. al [6] that extend SAIS and SACA-K to compute both SA and LCP for a single string.
+The new algorithms are a varition of the algorithms by Fischer [5] and by Louza et. al [6].

 --
 ##run: